 - Palerang Homestead

 Elioth Gruner was one of Australia’s most celebrated Australian artists in the early twentieth century and won the prestigious ‘Wynne Prize’ for landscape seven times between 1916 and 1937.
-This morning we meet with Hugh Gordon, the great grandson of William Deuchar Gordon, born at Manar on 19 June 1871.
+This afternoon we meet with Hugh Gordon, the great grandson of William Deuchar Gordon, born at Manar on 19 June 1871.
 During our visit to Manar, Hugh will kindly show us the locations of Gruner’s works which include ‘Manar, Bungendore’ and ‘Australian Autumn, Manar’, painted sometime between 1933 and 1939.

 In 2014, CMAG presented an exhibition of Gruner’s work entitled ‘Elioth Gruner: The Texture of Light’.
 Senior curator, Deborah Clark explains the relationship between Elioth Gruner and Manar: